| |

 'Who is that?'
 Edward whispered

-'I don't know,' Barney whispered back.
+to Barney.'I don't know,' Barney whispered back.
 'Isn't he huge?'
 Preformulation

 Edward and Barney whisper to each other that they don't know